usama-k-mech/quadrotor-feedback-linearization-lpv-mpc/README.md

 Rather than solving a slow non-convex Nonlinear MPC problem, the attitude nonlinearities are embedded into a quasi-Linear Parameter-Varying (qLPV) representation.
-The model matrices are updated online using measurable scheduling variables, keeping the optimisation problem convex (QP) at every step.
+The model matrices are updated online using measurable scheduling variables, keeping the optimization problem convex (QP) at every step.

 #### Scheduling Variables